waterloo-touchlab/hcni/index.md

 </p>

 <p>
-	As work on IDNs requires insights from a wide variety of fields, our primary objective for this workshop is to make space for this interdisciplinary work by fostering a welcoming environment that values each field's expertise and insights.
+	As work on IDNs requires insights from a wide variety of fields, our primary <a href="objectives">objective for this workshop</a> is to make space for this interdisciplinary work by fostering a welcoming environment that values each field's expertise and insights.
 This will help build the foundations necessary for a productive and respectful research community.
-Check out the <a href="objectives-schedule">activities we have planned for you</a> and lets build these foundations together!
+Check out the <a href="activities">activities we have planned for you</a> and lets build these foundations together!
 </p>

 <div class="center">